 Other Similar Posts from Actor Hub

-Here is my run down of my favourite books about theatre and acting from 2014.
+Here is our run down of the best books about theatre and acting from 2013.
 These are all must read books for anyone with an interest in acting and all deserve to fill a gap on your book shelf or some space on your kindle!

 Watching great actors at work is always a good way to improve your own technique, here are a few scenes I have picked out as great examples of screen acting.